unicode-org/cldr/ldml/tr35-info.md

 4. For each single unit, disregarding prefixes and powers, get the order of the _simple_ unit among the `unitQuantity` elements in the [units.xml](https://github.com/unicode-org/cldr/blob/main/common/supplemental/units.xml).
 Sort the single units by that order, using a stable sort.
 If there are private-use single units, sort them after all the non-private use single units.
    * meter-square-kilogram => square-kilogram-meter
    * meter-square-gram ⇒ square-gram-meter
 5. As an edge case, there could be two adjacent single units with the same _simple_ unit but different prefixes, such as _meter-kilometer_.
-In that case, sort the larger prefixes first, such as _kilometer-meter_ or _kibibyte-kilobyte_
+In that case, sort the larger prefixes first, such as _kilometer-meter_ or _kibibyte-kilobyte_.
 6. Within private-use single units, sort by the simple unit alphabetically.

 The examples in #4 are due to the following ordering of the `unitQuantity` elements: